Kristin Divers, PSA

 Over the years she took (or taught) an occasional art class, mostly in drawing technique.
 In 2000, she took her first pastel class.
 She was hooked, and started to focus studio time on pastel work.
 She has sporadically taken workshops around the eastern US from contemporary pastel artists she admires, to focus on growing in her mastery of this wonderful medium.

 As with any artist, Divers’ personal interests impact her artist vision and goals.
 Kristin and her husband Lou enjoy spending as much time as they can with each other, and with their growing family.
-They have three adult children, all accomplished artists in their own fields, two sons-in-law, a daughter-in-law, and three grandchildren.
+They have three adult children, all accomplished artists in their own fields, two sons-in-law, a daughter-in-law, and six grandchildren.
 They continue to champion organizations that promote the arts, and/or work with young people, especially faith-based.
 They love to bring people together over good food, drink, and conversation; seeing community building as life-long vocation.